Roadmap to this page

 Sadly, such efforts aren't new.
 During the Palestinian uprising against Israeli military occupation in 1987, an Israeli soldier in Gaza confessed: “A soldier shot an Arab four times in the back and got away with a self-defense claim.
 Four bullets in the back from a distance of ten meters … cold-blooded murder.
 We did things like that every day.”
 Today, Israel's Minister of Finance has openly declared, “Our goal for 2025 is to destroy more than what the Palestinians have built,” to “conquer, cleanse, and remain,” and still pundits repeat the same nonsense lie that Israel has a right to defend itself.

 For Israel, nothing justifies October 7, but October 7 justifies everything.
-Such a calculus is, of course, profoundly inhumane and startlingly racist: some lives have infinite value, others have none whatsoever.
+Such a calculus is, of course, profoundly inhumane and startlingly racist: some lives have infinite value, others have none.

 Repeating phrases like “terrorism” and “self-defense” over and over is an effective way to numb the public to the cruelty Israel has carried out with the approval of its western patrons.
 And this is precisely the purpose of such incantations, to shield people from reality, and to shield Israel and its sponsors in the United States and Europe from accountability.
 As one commentator observed, Zionism is the only ideology where stealing land and bombing hospitals is called self-defense, but a child throwing a rock at a tank is terrorism.